Episode 036: Vince McNally – Critical Incidents and LEO Suicide Prevention

 eap-image

-Logo used for the FBI Employee Assistance Unit when Vince headed the program.
+Logo used for the FBI Employee Assistance Unit and critical incidents support when Vince headed the program.

 crime-scene-flag